paginagmbh/EPUB-Checker/README.md

 Download
 --------

-Please visit our website https://www.pagina.gmbh/produkte/epub-checker/ to download the Windows _EXE_ file, the Mac _App_ or the Linux _JAR_.
+Please visit our website https://www.pagina.gmbh/produkte/epub-checker/ to download the Windows *.exe* file, the Mac *.app* or the Linux *.jar*.

 This is just the source code repository.
-You won't find any pre-build binaries here...
+You won’t find any pre-build binaries here...

 License information